teslaworksumn/lightshow-Gallium/README.md

 ### Windows users

 1. Run `npm install --global --production windows-build-tools` from an elevated Powershell or CMD.exe (run as Administrator).
 Note that this step will take a while so be sure to give it some time to finish.
+Even though the command will stop outputing information, it still is working.

+### Mac users

+1. XCode command line tools must be installed for most commands to work.
+If you don't already have XCode installed, either install the latest version of XCode from the app store or run `xcode-select --install` if you only want to install the XCode command line tools.
+Note that this step may take a while so be sure to give it some time to finish.

 ## Dev Environment Setup and Running